isinaltinkaya/WPSG2022/fst_pbs.md

 # Reconstructing the site frequency spectrum

-First lets set some filter to remove the worst reads (minMapQ), remove the worst of the bases (minQ).
+First let's set some filter to remove the worst reads (minMapQ), remove the worst of the bases (minQ).

     FILTERS="-minMapQ 30 -minQ 20"

-Lets set some options that means we will calculate genotype likelihoods using the GATK model (gl) and calculate the site allele frequency likelihoods (saf)
+Let's set some options that means we will calculate genotype likelihoods using the GATK model (gl) and calculate the site allele frequency likelihoods (saf)